docelic/amber-introduction/README.md

 And then start `amber watch` and point your browser to [http://localhost/](http://localhost/) instead of [http://localhost:3000/](http://localhost:3000/)!

 Please also note that this HAProxy configuration enables the built-in HAProxy status page at [http://localhost/server-status](http://localhost/server-status) and restricts access to it to localhost.

+When you confirm everything is working, you can omit the `-d` flag and it will start HAProxy in background, returning the shell back to you.
+You can then forget about HAProxy until you modify its configuration and want to reload it.
+Then simply call `kill -USR2 var/run/haproxy.pid`.

 Finally, now that we are behind a proxy, to get access to client IPs we can enable the following line in `config/routes.cr`: